Funded by Senate Bill 1407

 Will the project hire local contractors and use local suppliers?
 Will this project help our community?

-When the project is in architectural design, the AOC will select a construction manager, currently scheduled for summer 2012.
+When the project is in architectural design, the Judicial Council will select a construction manager, currently scheduled for summer 2012.
 The construction manager will perform local outreach to ensure that qualified local subcontractors and suppliers have the opportunity to bid on construction work when that phase nears.
 These projects provide valuable economic stimulus in local communities—the Delano courthouse project is estimated to create between 800 and 1,000 direct and indirect jobs.